microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/2-github-basics/README.md

 ✅ Take a few minutes to surf around GitHub.
 Can you find a really great commit message?
 Can you find a really minimal one?
 What information do you think is the most important and useful to convey in a commit message?

+The most important and useful information to convey in a commit message is the intention and purpose of the changes.
+This helps other developers understand the reasoning behind the code modifications and makes it easier to review and maintain the codebase in the future.

 ### Task: Collaborate

 The main reason for putting things on GitHub was to make it possible to collaborate with other developers.